 BMW XM Interior & Features

-BMW X8 or BMW XM FAQs
+BMW XM FAQs

 What is the release date of the BMW XM?

 The BMW XM is expected to arrive in the American & European markets towards end of 2022.

 Which are the core competitors to the BMW XM?